AnymouseProphet/anymouse/README.md

 Dual-License LPPL and MIT.
 Whichever floats your boat.

-Install the falls within `texmf-tree` into your TEXMF-LOCAL directory using the same structure and then run the `texhash` command so that your LaTeX system knows about them.
+Install the files within `texmf-tree` into your TEXMF-LOCAL directory using the same structure and then run the `texhash` command so that your LaTeX system knows about them.